iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 - Peak Signal-to-Noise Ratio (PSNR)
 - Entropy

 These metrics provide insights into the statistical strength and visual distortion resistance of each algorithm.
 Users can easily test and compare algorithms by specifying the path of any input image in the script.
-Results (including computed metrics and encrypted output images) are automatically generated in their respective subfolders (e.g., ``AES Encryption Files/``,``ASCON Encryption Files/``, etc.).
+Relevant encryption files are automatically generated in their respective subfolders (e.g., ``AES Encryption Files/``,``ASCON Encryption Files/``, etc.).

 ---

 ## Future Improvements
-While the current implementation effectively secures vehicular communication using lightweight cryptography and machine learning-based intrusion detection, several enhancements can further improve its efficiency and scalability:
+While the current implementation effectively secures vehicular communication and vehicular networks, several enhancements can further improve its efficiency and scalability:
 - **Integration with Real-Time Traffic Data:** Utilise live vehicular data streams to evaluate encryption and intrusion detection performance under realistic IoV conditions.
 - **Hardware Optimization:** Implement ASCON and other algorithms on dedicated hardware (e.g., FPGA or ARM-based microcontrollers) to analyze execution speed, energy efficiency, and resource usage.
 - **Enhanced NIDS Deployment:** Integrate the machine learning-based NIDS into the MQTT communication framework for real-time intrusion monitoring.